How Some Job Candidates Try to Beat a Pre-Employment Drug Test

 This is the only method of cheating a drug test that has a consistent rate of success.
 Substituting a urine sample is when the donor provides urine that did not originate from his or her body.
 The most popular form of this is urine from concentrate.
 Powdered urine can be purchased online in packets, and then mixed with water to form urine.
 Liquid urine, synthetic urine, and urine from another person are also commonly used.

 The biggest challenge in using substitute urine is keeping the urine at the correct temperature.
 Providing a trained collector with a cold (or hot) sample will immediately flag you, and you will be forced to retest.
 Chemical pocket warmers are commonly used to keep hidden urine warm.
+However, they usually make the urine too hot or not hot enough to pass the temperature test.
+Finally, a trained collector is going to find the vial of bogus urine you walk in with, no matter where you have tried to hide it.

 An "adulterated specimen" is a urine sample that has been tampered with.
 Adding certain chemicals to a urine sample will either mask the presence of drugs or interfere with the laboratory equipment.
 These chemicals are also easily detected by the lab, and the specimen will be flagged as adulterated.